 Relevant TOMRA policies, procedures, and processes are designed to protect human and labor rights and to follow relevant laws, regulations, and internationally recognized standards throughout the operations.
-This includes regular engagement and supply chain due diligence communication and exercises with the Board of Directors, Senior Management, operations as well as suppliers, contractors, and other business partners to contribute, both directly and indirectly, to the general wellbeing of the communities in which we work.
+This includes engagement and supply chain due diligence communication and reporting to the Board of Directors and senior Management.
+The operations departments perform risk mapping and audits with suppliers, contractors, and other business partners to manage the understanding of risk and to implement appropriate actions needed.
+This supports, both directly and indirectly, the general wellbeing of the communities in which we work.

 TOMRA has followed a structured approach to map human and labor rights risks in the supply chain.
-The structure has been built with the engagement of a project team including operational staff from each Division and the Compliance Department to ensure fit, understanding, and acceptance of the purpose, goals, and benefits of performing supply chain due diligence.
+The structure has been built with the engagement of a project team including operational staff from each Division and the Group Compliance Department to ensure fit, understanding, and acceptance of the purpose, goals, and benefits of performing supply chain due diligence.
 The engagements have included training sessions, workshops, supplier base review, supplier visits and audits, and discussions on appropriate processes and actions.